Nadine1818/ecommerce-sales-agent/README.md

 # QuickShelf — AI Sales & Customer Service Agent

 An AI-powered sales and customer service agent for **QuickShelf**, a small e-commerce store selling electronics and accessories.
 The agent understands natural-language customer messages, retrieves accurate information from a knowledge base using **RAG**, and can take a real business action — placing an order — through **LangGraph**-orchestrated tool calls.
-An admin dashboard built with **Flask** lets a store administrator view business data and fully manage the knowledge base without touching any code.
+An admin dashboard built with **Flask** lets a store administrator manage products, customer accounts, and the knowledge base, and view order history, all without touching any code.

 Built as a technical assessment.
 This README documents the business domain, the architecture, how the agent and RAG pipeline work, the database design, the available tools, how to run everything locally, and known limitations.